-Bag marks on uncirculated coins are most always the result of handling within United States Mint facility.
+Bag marks on uncirculated coins are almost always the result of handling within the United States Mint facility.
 An uncirculated coin will show mint luster across the entire surface of the coin even though bag marks can cover most of the coin's surface.
 The key indicator that the coin has never circulated is the unbroken mint luster.
 A coin with many bag marks on the surface will result in a lower uncirculated grade (MS-60 to MS-63).

 Edited by: James Bucki